-The American Civil War (1861-1865) and the subsequent military occupation and Reconstruction overturned Southern society, freeing and enfranchising a vast number of slaves with the 13th, 14th, and 15th amendments to the constitution.
-Many of these institutional changes were implemented at bayonet-point, and only lasted in practice so long as the Union army remained willing to enforce the new constitutional amendments.
+The American Civil War (1861-1865) and the subsequent military occupation and Reconstruction5 overturned Southern society, freeing and enfranchising a vast number of slaves with the 13th, 14th, and 15th amendments to the constitution.6 Many of these institutional changes were implemented at bayonet-point, and only lasted in practice so long as the Union army remained willing to enforce the new constitutional amendments.
 With the withdrawal of Union troops in in 1870s, the rollback of black voting and civil rights began (also known as Southern "Redemption").
 However, while the Democratic party, at the time controlled by elite Southern whites, successfully dominated state-level elections, it still had to contend with political competition from Republicans, Populists, and politically organized blacks.
 The federal government continued to prosecute white electoral fraud and violence.
-Locally, black sheriffs and politicians, often
+Locally, black sheriffs and politicians, often Civil War veterans, still held a measure of political power.
+Legal disenfranchisement, running into the early 20th century, was designed to eliminate this remaining electoral competition, and

-&lt;sup>4In fact literacy was a prerequisite to voting in Brazil until 1988.
+4In fact literacy was a prerequisite to voting in Brazil until 1988.
 Brazil between 1982 and 1988 was another instance of the rare phenomenon of franchise restriction together with the persistence of multi-party elections.
 Most often non-democratic transitions occur via restricting party entry or abolishing elections wholesale.

-$^5$ Reconstruction generally refers to the period between 1863 and 1877, when the Union army occupied the Southern states that had attempted to secede.
+$^{^5}$ Reconstruction generally refers to the period between 1863 and 1877, when the Union army occupied the Southern states that had attempted to secede.

-&lt;sup>6While the 13th amendment abolished slavery and the 14th amendment guaranteed ex-slaves constitutional rights, it is the 15th amendment that expanded the franchise to all male citizens over the age of majority.
+6While the 13th amendment abolished slavery and the 14th amendment guaranteed ex-slaves constitutional rights, it is the 15th amendment that expanded the franchise to all male citizens over the age of majority.